 Proper skin care is very important for your eczema treatment and care so don't skimp on this!(Since "natural" is best, learn why hydrocortisone cream can be harmful.)

 1) Shower in warm water instead of hot water only once a day for less than 10 minutes.

 2) Wash with a specially formulated mild "non-soap" cleanser , that contains only herbal ingredients that are organically grown and hypo-allergenic.

 Vitamin-derived antioxidants from plant sourced ingredients not only make the best ingredients for your "inside", but for your "outside" as well.
-For instance, vitamin C is essential for collagen formation and helps to maintain the integrity of skin tissue.
-It is even essential for wound healing and facilitates recovery from burns.
 A pure and gentle cleanser filled with nutrients will be just right for all skin types, conditions and ages and works well for eczema treatment and care.

 3) After bathing, gently pat your skin dry with a soft towel.